On this page

 3. What is the demand and lifecycle of your product?

 How long can you sell your products or services at the premium price?
-For example leading up to Easter, shops can charge a premium price for Easter eggs but as soon as Easter has finished the demand is low and then the prices drop.
+For example, leading up to Easter, shops can charge a premium price for Easter eggs but as soon as Easter has finished the demand is low and then the prices drop.
 For those in the tourism industry there are clear peak times and off peak times which result in different rates.
 Does this apply to your industry?

 If it’s a new product like new technology customers will often pay top dollar to be one of the first to own the product but as soon as it’s not considered new, the price will need to drop to attract customers.
-This practice is also known as 'price skimming' where businesses maximise their profits by charging a higher price when demand is high and gradually lower the price over time.
+This practice is also known as 'price skimming' where businesses maximise their profits by charging a higher price when demand is high and gradually lowering the price over time.
 This is a particularly important strategy for products perceived as rare or high quality.

 4. Are you charging GST?